Here’s a look at the life of Bill Clinton, 42nd president of the United States.

-December 7, 2004 - Nominated for a Grammy in the Best Spoken Word Album category for "My Life."
+February 13, 2005 - Wins a Grammy Award for Best Spoken Word Album for “My Life.”

-February 2005 - Clinton and former President George H.W.
+February 2005 - Clinton and George H.W.
 Bush travel to Asia to visit the areas hit by the tsunami.

-September 5, 2005 - Former President Bush and Clinton announce the formation of the Bush-Clinton Katrina Fund, to assist victims of Hurricane Katrina.
+September 5, 2005 - George H.W.
+Bush and Clinton announce the formation of the Bush-Clinton Katrina Fund, to assist victims of Hurricane Katrina.

-July 12, 2006 - Clinton and Bill Gates travel to Lesotho to visit an HIV/AIDS clinic supported by the William J. Clinton Foundation.
+July 12, 2006 - Clinton and Bill Gates travel to Lesotho to visit an HIV/AIDS clinic supported by the William J. Clinton Foundation (later renamed the Clinton Foundation).
 It is the fifth time Clinton has been to Africa to promote AIDS awareness since 2001.

 September 4, 2007 - Clinton’s book, “Giving,” is published.
 In it, he gives examples of how the generosity of everyday people can positively impact the world.